upleveled/next-js-with-slonik-sept-2019/README.md

 **Important:** Pay attention during the installation - it will display the password for the `postgres` user on a yellow line starting with the word `WARNING`.
 Save this password for later.
 It will look like this:

 <img src="chocolatey-postgres-generated-password.png">

+After the installation is complete, close Hyper and reopen it (just as a normal user - not as an administrator).

 Now let's set an environment variable to tell PostgreSQL where to find the programs and where to put the data: